apache/beam/sdks/python/apache_beam/examples/inference/README.md

 ### Dataset and model for image segmentation
 Create a directory named `IMAGES_DIR`.
 Create or download images and put them in this directory.
 The directory is not required if image names in the input file `IMAGE_FILE_NAMES` have absolute paths.
 A popular dataset is from [Coco](https://cocodataset.org/#home).
 Follow their instructions to download the images.
-- **Required**: Create a file named `IMAGE_FILE_NAMES` that contains the absolute paths of each of the images in `IMAGES_DIR` that you want to use to run image segmentation.
+- **Required**: A path to a file named `IMAGE_FILE_NAMES` that contains the absolute paths of each of the images in `IMAGES_DIR` that you want to use to run image segmentation.
 Paths can be different types of URIs such as your local file system, an AWS S3 bucket, or a GCP Cloud Storage bucket.
 For example:
 ```
 /absolute/path/to/image1.jpg
 /absolute/path/to/image2.jpg